 and if you think you can’t you’re right.”

 We would not expect an athlete to use negative words about themselves or their performance.
 The sports world has known the power of the mind for 50 years.
 It has only just started to make an appearance in everyday life.
-Mindfulness CBT, NLP, EFT and meditation are all techniques that can be used to get control of the head.
+Mindfulness CBT, NLP, EFT and meditation are all techniques that use thinking & feeling and can be used to get control of the head.
 To my mind, these techniques are half the story

 I have worked with my head and thoughts for many years, my thinking and it can be a creative monster.
 It can tell me all sorts of bad stories that do not make me feel good about myself.
 I have discovered, given that I do not live in a war zone, that the reality is rarely that bad.
 I know from experience that everything works better if I believe it will.